-Instantly Summon Accessibility Options from Anywhere in OS X Mountain Lion
+Summon Accessibility Options from Anywhere in Mac OS X Instantly

 If you don’t have it enabled, the zoom features are very useful and allow you to hold down the control key combined with a two-fingered swipe gesture to zoom in and out of areas on the screen.